MicrosoftDocs/architecture-center/docs/anti-patterns/improper-instantiation/index.md

 ----------

-**Note:** The key element of this anti-pattern is that an application repeatedly creates and destroys instances of a **shareable** object.
-If a class is not shareable (if it is not thread-safe), then this anti-pattern does not apply.
+**Note:** The key element of this antipattern is that an application repeatedly creates and destroys instances of a **shareable** object.
+If a class is not shareable (if it is not thread-safe), then this antipattern does not apply.

 ----------